wlangera/gcube-bcubed-hack/paper.md

 | pkgdown website   | maintain pkgdown website [@pkgdown2024wickham] |
 | GitHub repository | maintain GitHub repository                     |

-4. **Creative tasks**: Other tasks that require out of the box or creative thinking and which are (mainly) independent from other tasks.
+4. **Creative tasks**: Other tasks that require outside-the-box or creative thinking and which are (mainly) independent from other tasks.
 Participants were encouraged to come up with interesting applications and links to other frameworks/concepts/software/...
 These tasks could be done throughout the development process of the hackathon.

 |              Task              |                               Description                     |
 |--------------------------------|---------------------------------------------------------------|